sbodmer/JWorldWindEarth/README.md

     {cwd}/lib/ext

 ## Release
-Work in progress, alpha quality for the moment...
+Work in progress, but enough for a Preview...

 **The API is not yet stable, use it with caution for the moment**